 \section{Introduction}

-Multiplex networks describe a set of entities, with multiple types of relationships among them, as a collection of networks over a common vertex set \parencite{Kivela2014, Battiston2016_review}.
-There is a growing demand for inferential frameworks for multiplex networks in a diverse variety of fields such as neuroscience \parencite{Battiston2016, DeDomenico2017,ginestet2017}, transportation systems \parencite{Cardillo2013,Kaluza2010}, and the social sciences \parencite{Coscia2013, Goldblum2019, Takes2018, Szell2013, Stella_2017, Lazega2016}.
+Multiplex networks describe a set of entities, with multiple types of relationships among them, as a collection of networks over a common vertex set \cite{Kivela2014, Battiston2016_review}.
+There is a growing demand for inferential frameworks for multiplex networks in a diverse variety of fields such as neuroscience \parencite{Battiston2016, DeDomenico2017,ginestet2017, kong2021multiplex}, transportation systems \parencite{Cardillo2013,Kaluza2010}, and the social sciences \parencite{Coscia2013, Goldblum2019, Takes2018, Szell2013, Stella_2017, Lazega2016, kim2021link}.
 While developing a principled paradigm for random graph inference has been of great interest for individual networks \parencite{Kolaczyk2009, RDPGSurvey}, lesser attention has been given to multiplex networks.
-This data structure offers a more appropriate representation of complex systems by viewing the collection of networks as being drawn from a multivariate network distribution rather than a sample from one network distribution, yet poses novel challenges when developing a formal statistical framework that requires new insights.
+This data structure provides a more detailed representation of complex systems by viewing the collection of networks as being drawn from a multivariate network distribution.
+However, it poses novel challenges when developing a formal statistical framework that requires new insights.

-Several recent works have focused on extending familiar descriptive statistics such as clustering coefficients \parencite{Battiston2014, Cozzo2013} and node centrality \parencite{Tudisco2017, Taylor2019}, tools for network visualization \parencite{MuxViz2014, Fatemi2016}, and community detection algorithms \parencite{MA2018, Hmimida2015} to multilayer network data.
-Probabilistic models inspired by individual network models have been proposed in an attempt to capture multilayer network structure \parencite{Bianconi2013, Nicosia2015, Murase2014} and corresponding approaches to estimation and subsequence inference include likelihood approaches, tensor decompositions, and variational methods \parencite{Paez201, Paul2018, Gligorijevic2019}.
-While several of these frameworks are constructed for general multilayer networks, we restrict our attention to multiplex networks; that is we study collections of node-aligned networks over a common vertex set.
+Several recent works have focused on extending familiar descriptive statistics such as clustering coefficients \parencite{Battiston2014, Cozzo2013, Baxter_2016} and node centrality scores \parencite{Tudisco2017, Taylor2019,bergermann2021matrix}, tools for network visualization \parencite{MuxViz2014, Fatemi2016}, and community detection algorithms \parencite{MA2018, Hmimida2015} to multilayer network data.
+Multi-graph models inspired by individual network models have been proposed in an attempt to capture multilayer network structure \parencite{Bianconi2013, Nicosia2015, Murase2014} and corresponding approaches to estimation and subsequent inference include likelihood approaches, tensor decompositions, and variational methods \parencite{Paez201, Paul2018, Gligorijevic2019}.
+While some of these frameworks are constructed for general multilayer networks, we restrict our attention to multiplex networks; that is we study collections of node-aligned networks over a common vertex set.